 The Center for Brains, Minds, and Machines (CBMM) aims to create a new field — the Science and Engineering of Intelligence — by bringing together computer scientists, cognitive scientists, and neuroscientists to work in close collaboration.
 This new field is dedicated to developing a computationally based understanding of human intelligence and establishing an engineering practice based on that understanding.

-The overall goal of research in the Potter lab is to understand the very rapid processes involved in perceiving, comprehending, and remembering meaningful material such as words, sentences, or pictures.
+When the Potter lab was active, its overall goal was to understand the very rapid processes involved in perceiving, comprehending, and remembering meaningful material such as words, sentences, or pictures.
 We've discovered that the meaning of a pictured scene or written word is understood in a fraction of a second, much faster than the time required for stabilizing even a brief memory of that stimulus -- unless the stimulus fits into the viewer's current mental context, like a word that is part of a sentence.
-To study these processes we use rapid serial visual presentation (RSVP) of words or pictures to mimic continuous reading or viewing.
-Our research subjects either look for particular targets in these sequences or are tested afterward to assess memory.

 The Prelec lab studies the psychology and neuroscience of decision-making, favoring problems that involve risky choice, time discounting, self-control and consumer behavior.
 They also have a longstanding interest in non-verifiable subjective judgments, specifically, in developing methods for eliciting such judgments and for assessing their quality and credibility.
 Non-verifiable judgments include forecasts of the remote future, historical conjectures, counterfactual hypotheses, and phenomenological 'first-person' reports of internal states.

-Current research in the Schneider lab involves axon regeneration in the central nervous system with functional recovery; special topics in human neuropsychology and perception; studies of the brains of sea mammals.
+When active, research in the Schneider lab involved axon regeneration in the central nervous system with functional recovery; special topics in human neuropsychology and perception; and studies of the brains of sea mammals.

 MIT Early Childhood Cognition Lab lead investigator Laura Schulz studies learning in early childhood.
 Her research bridges computational models of cognitive development and behavioral studies in order to understand the origins of inquiry and discovery.